JinWooChoi06/JinWooChoi06/README.md

 ## A bit about Me
 - 🐈 I like cats
 - ☕ A coffee person
-- 🎮 Into video games — Mainly osu! right now
+- 🎮 Into video games — Mainly osu! recently